gis-ops/valhalla-app/README.md

 ## 🛠️ Development

-Using one of the following ways you can contribute to the repo; please pick your favourite from:
+Using one of the following ways you can contribute to the repo;

 1. Local development
 2. Local development with Docker Compose